 Ann Scalia, RN, BSN, CNOR

-Manager, Clinical Education Specialist, Walgreens Speciality Clinical Services
+Manager, Clinical Education Specialist, Walgreens Specialty Clinical Services

 REI Fellowship Committee Chairs